ChristianPredoianu/next-crypto-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A website made for Restaurant Napoli - Olofström - Sweden
+A website with information about crypto currencies and data.

 ### Built With